ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-backup/guide.en-gb.md

 ---
-title: "VMware Cloud Director - Backup with Veeam Data Platform"
+title: "VMware Cloud Director - Backups with Veeam Data Protection"
-excerpt: "Find out how to perform backups and restores with Veeam Data Platform integration"
+excerpt: "Find out how to perform backups and restores with the Veeam Plug-in for VMware vCloud Director managed on OVHcloud"
-updated: 2024-05-23
+updated: 2024-08-09
 ---

 ## Objective

-**This guide will show you how to back up and restore the Veeam Data Platform VCD plugin.**
+**This guide will show you how to back up and restore with the Veeam Plug-in for VMware vCloud Director managed on OVHcloud.**

 ## Requirements

-- An administrator vCloud Director account with a VCD Organization
+- An administrator vCloud Director account with a VCD Organization.
 - A user with the Organization Administrator role to connect to the Veeam Data Platform Self-Service Portal (the new admin user in a virtual datacentre has the default role).
 - You need to have read the VCD guides:
     - [VCD Basic concepts](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-get-concepts)
     - [How to log in to your organization](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-logging)
     - [How to use the VCD user interface](/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vcd-getting-started)
-- You must be familiar with how Veeam Backup works
+- You must be familiar with how Veeam Backup works.

 ## Instructions